 A great big thank you for helping young people in Scotland to be their personal best.

 Your support helps us make positive changes to the culture in which young people grow up in Scotland.

 There are approximately one million young people under the age of 18 growing up in Scotland at any one time and we need help to ensure that these youngsters become successful in life.
-Our patrons and supporters are critical to our success and we believe that with the right collaboration between organisations, decision-makers and individuals we can make a difference to many young people’s lives through our programmes and projects.
+Our supporters are critical to our success and we believe that with the right collaboration between organisations, decision-makers and individuals we can make a difference to many young people’s lives through our programmes and projects.